The Most Toys: Plot

-The Enterprise-D is called to assist the colony on planet Beta Agni II, which has suffered contamination to its water supply.
-They meet with the Jovis, a ship owned by the Zibalian trader Kivas Fajo (Saul Rubinek), a trader who happens to have hytritium, the extremely rare compound needed to neutralize the contamination.
-The volatile substance cannot be beamed aboard, so Lieutenant Commander Data (Brent Spiner) is assigned to make several shuttle trips to collect the cargo.
-Just before the final trip, Data is kidnapped, and his shuttle is rigged to explode.
-The Enterprise crew scan the debris and finding trace elements matching Data, they believe he is dead, and are forced to leave to continue their mission.
+The Enterprise-D is called to assist the colony on planet Beta Agni II with their contaminated water supply.
+They meet with trader Kivas Fajo (Saul Rubinek) who happens to have the extremely rare compound needed to neutralize the contamination.
+The volatile substance cannot be beamed aboard, so Lieutenant Commander Data (Brent Spiner) is assigned to make several shuttle trips to collect it.
+Just before the final trip, Data is kidnapped and his shuttle is rigged to explode.
+The Enterprise crew believe he is dead and continue their mission to the colony.